-Second Languages FRENCH LANGUAGE & CULTURE 10 Credits: 5 Prereq: None French 10 is a beginner course in which all four language skills (speaking, listening, reading and writing) are equally emphasized through the study of thematic units.
+Second Languages FRENCH LANGUAGE & CULTURE 10 Credits: 5 Prereq: None French 10 is a beginner course in which all four language skills (speaking, listening, reading and writing) are equally emphasi ed through the study of thematic units.
 Grammar, culture and language acquisition skills will be developed to provide the student with a solid foundation in French.
 FRENCH LANGUAGE & CULTURE 20 Credits: 5 Prereq: Successful completion of FRENCH 10 Further emphasis is placed on the four skills (speaking, listening, reading and writing) through thematic units of study.
 FRENCH LANGUAGE & CULTURE 30 Credits: 5 Prereq: Successful completion of FRENCH 20 This is the highest level of French taught at Sturgeon Composite High School.
 There is a continued emphasis on reading, writing, speaking and listening skills through thematic units.
-Upon successfully completing this course, students will have a good command of French, an excellent understanding of how the language works and a solid foundation for postsecondary French studies.
-SPANISH LANGUAGE & CULTURE 10 Credits: 5 Prereg: None An introductory course.
-Topics include: basic communication, greetings and introductions, school, friends, family, jobs and the house.
-In all levels, students explore the culture of Spanishspeaking countries, including regional cuisine, dance, music, film and literature.
+Upon successfully completing this course, students will have a good command of French, an e cellent understanding of how the language works and a solid foundation for postsecondary French studies.
+SPANISH LANGUAGE & CULTURE 10 Credits: 5 Prereq: None An introductory course.
+Topics include basic communication, greetings and introductions, school, friends, family, jobs and the house.
+In all levels, students e plore the culture of Spanishspeaking countries, including regional cuisine, dance, music, film and literature.
 SPANISH LANGUAGE & CULTURE 20 Credits: 5 Prereq: Successful completion of Spanish 10 Students will learn how to speak in the past and the future about vacations, health, food, and shopping.
-In all levels, students explore the culture of Spanishspeaking countries, including regional cuisine, dance, music, film and literature.
+In all levels, students e plore the culture of Spanishspeaking countries, including regional cuisine, dance, music, film and literature.
 SPANISH LANGUAGE & CULTURE 30 Credits: 5 Prereq: Successful completion of Spanish 20 Students will learn how to discuss the environment, technology, arts, culture, celebrations, politics and history.
-In all levels, students explore the culture of Spanish-speaking countries, including regional cuisine, dance, music, film and literature.
+In all levels, students e plore the culture of Spanish-speaking countries, including regional cuisine, dance, music, film and literature.

 Humanities

-ABORIGINAL STUDIES 10

-Credits: 5 Prereq: None
+ABORIGINAL STUDIES 10 redits: 5 Prereq: None

 The course is based on perspectives and worldviews of Aboriginal peoples.
 It includes the study of traditions and history of Aboriginal peoples in Canada, and particularly in Alberta.
-Student learning outcomes provide opportunities to examine such topics as governmental structures, literature, the arts and the sciences.
+Student learning outcomes provide opportunities to e amine such topics as governmental structures, literature, the arts and the sciences.
+The four themes in Aboriginal Studies 10 are

+Origin and Settlement Patterns Aboriginal Worldviews Political and Economic Organi ation Aboriginal Symbolism and E pression.

+ABORIGINAL STUDIES 20

+redits: 5

+Prereq: 5

-The four themes in Aboriginal Studies 10 are:
+The course focuses on indigenous people from a Canadian and Alberta perspective.
+It includes the study of policies, legislation, conflict, and cultural change.
+The four themes in Aboriginal Studies 20 are

-- Origin and Settlement Patterns

-- Aboriginal Worldviews

-- Political and Economic

-- Organization

-- Aboriginal Symbolism and Expression.
+or

+The M tis Conflict and Cultural Change

+Treaties and Cultural Change Legislation, Policies and Cultural Change

+Schooling and Cultural Change.